emelleme/quickdigest/README.md

 ## Usage

-1. Place your documents in the specified directory.
+1. Place your documents (PDF and `.docx`) in the specified directory.

 2. Run the application using:

+    cssCopy code

     `python main.py`

 3. The application will create a CSV file in the specified directory, containing summaries of each document.

 ## .gitignore File